-October 8, 1871, the same day as the Chicago fire, between 1,200 to 2,500 American’s lost their lives, and 1.2 million acres of land were burned in the Upper Midwest, in what is known as the Peshtigo Firestorm of 1871, the deadliest in United States recorded history.
+October 8, 1871, the same day as the Chicago fire, between 1,200 to 2,500 Americans lost their lives, and 1.2 million acres of land were burned in the Upper Midwest in what is known as the Peshtigo Firestorm of 1871, the deadliest in the United States recorded history.

-The match to this great disaster started earlier as numerous small fires had already been burning from an extremely dry summer season and human carelessness.
+The match to this great disaster started earlier as numerous small fires had already been burning from an arid summer season and human carelessness.

-Peshtigo at the time was a small frontier town of over 1,700 on two sides of the Peshtigo River, thriving on the success of the lumber industry.
-That fall, the villages population grew through an influx of railroad laborers, salesman and visitors.
-Oak, maple, beech, ash, elm, cedar, birch and pine could all be found in the forests surrounding the town.
-Chicago Millionaire William G. Ogden was a prominent figure as he had had built, what was at the time, the country’s largest wooden ware factory in Peshtigo, leading to buildings all constructed of lumber.
+Peshtigo, at the time, was a small frontier town of over 1,700 on two sides of the Peshtigo River, thriving on the success of the lumber industry.
+That fall, the village’s population grew through an influx of railroad laborers, salesmen, and visitors.
+Oak, maple, beech, ash, elm, cedar, birch, and pine could all be found in the forests surrounding the town.
+Chicago Millionaire William G. Ogden was a prominent figure as he had built, at the time, the country’s largest woodenware factory in Peshtigo, leading to buildings all constructed of lumber.
 Even sawdust was used as a floor covering.

-In addition, area’s around the town had seen farmers use the “slash and burn” method to clear land, and rail road workers leaving cut brush in piles next to the tracks, which were sometimes ignited by passing steam engines.
-That summers drought had made it common to smell smoke in the air, leading to a false sense of security for the residents of Peshtigo.
+In addition, areas around the town had seen farmers use the “slash and burn” method to clear land and railroad workers leaving cut brush in piles next to the tracks, sometimes ignited by passing steam engines.
+That summer’s drought had made it common to smell smoke in the air, leading to a false sense of security for the residents of Peshtigo.

-the menacing crimson reflection on the western sky was rapidly increasing in size and intensity; in the midst of the unnatural calm and silence reigning around, the strange and terrible noise of fire, strange and unknown thunderous voice of nature.”
+“The menacing crimson reflection on the western sky was rapidly increasing in size and intensity; amid the unnatural calm and silence reigning around, the strange and terrible noise of fire, strange and unknown thunderous voice of nature.”

-Not long after the air was thick with smoke and ash, and everything was in flames.
-Described as a wall of flame a mile high and five miles wide traveling up to 100 miles an hour, the fire was so intense it jumped the waters of Green Bay as well as the Peshtigo River, burning both sides of the town.
+Not long after, the air was thick with smoke and ash, and everything was in flames.
+Described as a wall of flame a mile high and five miles wide, traveling up to 100 miles an hour, the fire was so intense it jumped the waters of Green Bay and the Peshtigo River, burning both sides of the town.
 Survivors reported a fire tornado that threw rail cars and houses into the air.
-Residents fled to the river and other nearby bodies of water, leading to several drowning.
+Residents fled to the river and other nearby bodies of water, leading to several drownings.

 As the sun rose the next day, an area twice the size of Rhode Island had been destroyed.
 Twelve communities lay in ruins.
-It was labeled the Peshtigo fire though because that area had the highest concentration of people, and it was here that the fire reached it’s peak.
+It was labeled the Peshtigo fire, though, because that area had the highest concentration of people, and it was here that the fire reached its peak.
 An 1873 report to the Wisconsin Legislature listed 1,182 names of deceased or missing.
-There were less than 1,000 residents left out of the over 1,700 in Peshtigo.
+Less than 1,000 residents were left out of the over 1,700 in Peshtigo.
 Some later figures indicate that as many as 2,500 lost their lives.

-Today, Peshtigo is home to over 3,500 people and hosts the Peshtigo Fire Museum, with a small collection of artifacts from the blaze, as well as first person descriptions of the disaster.
+Today, Peshtigo is home to over 3,500 people and hosts the Peshtigo Fire Museum, with a small collection of artifacts from the blaz and first-person descriptions of the disaster.
 Next to the museum is the Peshtigo Fire Cemetery and a memorial dedicated to the victims.
 On October 8, 2012, another memorial commemorating the fire was dedicated at the bridge over the Peshtigo River.